figo-connect/net-figo/Readme.md

 Demos
 -----

-In this repository you can also have a look at a simple console and web demo in the folders ConsoleDemo and WebDemo respectivly.
-While the console demo simple accesses the figo API, implements the full OAuth flow.
+In this repository you can also have a look at a simple console and web demo in the folders ConsoleDemo and WebDemo respectively.
+While the console demo simply accesses the figo API, the web demo implements the full OAuth flow.

 Building the NuGet package
 --------------------------